-While these bottlings are sourced from two different distilleries, they both have one aspect in common: pure, well-balanced alcohols that evolve in the glass.
+While these bottlings are sourced from different distilleries, they all have one aspect in common: pure, well-balanced rums that evolve in the glass.
 Although production may be labour intensive, it’s a labour of love.
-Produced using native varieties of sugarcane without the use of herbicides or pesticides, the sugarcane is cut by hand and transported by ox carts or donkeys to the distillery where it’s pressed and fermented.
-Wild fermentations are possible due to the organic sugarcane juice and the natural yeasts within it.

 These rums are produced using native varieties of sugarcane grown without the use of herbicides or pesticides, which are cut by hand and transported by ox carts or donkeys to the distilleries.
 The majority of the producers use wild fermentations and operate a batch pot still with 5-6 plate column set up, with the Clairin reaching the receiver between 45-56% abv.
 Whilst extremely basic, the distilleries are beautifully simple, and produce some stunning liquid.